-MMS forays are guided events for the benefit of our members, the members of the North American Mycological Association (NAMA), and NAMA-affiliated mushroom clubs.
+MMS forays are guided events for the benefit of our members.
 Forays are held from May to October.
 Members receive foray details through the MMS Newsletter and MMS email.

 What should I wear?

 Items in bold are especially recommended.

 - Clothes that are comfortable to move in and that can get dirty.

 - Avoid loose clothes that can get caught on branches and inhibit your movement.

 - Long pants

 - Tuck pant cuffs into socks to better protect against ticks and other insects.

 - Covered footwear is recommended.
 Footwear should be able to withstand dust, moderate moisture and protect feet against sharp objects like sticks and rocks.

 - Hat with a visor or brim is preferable as this keeps off the sun, bugs, and sneaky tree branches from your face and hair